 Introduction to Experimental Physics I

 This laboratory course meets one afternoon each week and is organized around weekly experiments that explore the phenomena of classical mechanics and electromagnetism, including motion, forces, fluid mechanics, and conservation of energy and momentum.
 Lectures cover the theory and instrumentation required to understand each experiment.
 Experimental techniques emphasize computerized acquisition and analysis of video images to study motion.
 Students are introduced to computer-assisted graphical and statistical analysis of data as well as the analysis of experimental uncertainty.
-Corequisite: PHYS 130 (or PHYS 140 for sophomores enrolled in PHYS 140).
-Offered every fall semester.
+Prerequisite: concurrent enrollment in PHYS 130 (or PHYS 140 for sophomores enrolled in PHYS 140).
+Offered every fall.